In-Person Assistance in the Health Insurance Marketplaces

 A list of 2020 Navigator grant recipients can be found here: 2020 Navigator Grant Recipients (PDF).
 The 2020 Navigator awards are for the second 12-month budget period of a 24-month period of performance, which runs through August 29, 2021.
 Entities and individuals cannot serve as Navigators in the Federally-facilitated Marketplaces without receiving federal grant funding from CMS to perform Navigator duties.

-- Example of 2018 Navigator Notice of Award Terms and Conditions Privacy and Security Excerpts (PDF)
+- Example of 2020 Navigator Privacy and Security Terms and Conditions (PDF)

 Navigator Grant Recipients

 - 2017 Navigator Grant Recipients (PDF)

 Certified application counselor designated organizations (CDOs) are a vital component of the assister community.
 In the Federally-facilitated Marketplaces (FFMs), CDOs oversee certified application counselors (CACs) who are trained and able to help consumers seeking health insurance coverage options through an FFM.
 Organizations that wish to become CDOs designated by the Centers for Medicare & Medicaid Services (CMS) to serve in an FFM must submit an online application and enter into an agreement with CMS.
 These groups might include community health centers or other health care providers, hospitals, or social service agencies.